siddhant-ahire/enpointe-assignment/README.md

 Step 3: Run command : knex migrate:latest

+Step 4: Run command : npm run start-dev

-Step 4: To check server is running go to the browser enter url : http://localhost:{PORT}
+Step 5: To check server is running go to the browser enter url : http://localhost:{PORT}

 You can use given postman collection to check apis.
 In the root folder : enpointe assignment.postman_collection.json